 But there can only be one winner for the most embarrassing and toe-curling postponement in football history.
 Step forward Manchester United Football Club. . .

 With kick-off in both matches less than hours away, Sky Sports News and perennial football pundit Jeff Stelling broke the news that the match set to take place at Old Trafford had been cancelled amidst a bomb scare inside the stadium.
-Pandemonium ensued as the Premier League’s bigwigs frantically checked the rule books to see what the protocol for two matches which should have taken place at the same, but no longer could was.
+Pandemonium ensued as the Premier League’s bigwigs frantically checked the rule books to see what the protocol was for two matches which should have taken place at the same, that no longer could.